 Course ID Course Credits EDUC 120 Educational Exploration and Planning 1 credit SMC or Other College Completion of enough other courses until 60 or more total credits are accumulated.
 Coursework can be from any field.
+28 or more credits

 Additional Notes About the A.A. in General Studies Program